 - Exercise 1: Getting started with StreetMap

-- Exercise 2: Exporting StreetMap
+- Exercise 2: Exporting StreetMap data

-data
+- Exercise 3: Geocoding on an ArcSDE server

-- Exercise 3: Finding a route
+- Exercise 4: Finding a route

-This tutorial introduces you to ESRI® ArcGIS® StreetMapTM.
-It will introduce you to the basic techniques for viewing StreetMap USA data, found on the Data and Maps DVD, using the StreetMap address locator and finding a route.
+This tutorial introduces you to the ESRI® StreetMapTM extension to ArcGIS®.
+It will introduce you to the basic techniques for viewing StreetMap North America data, found on the Data and Maps DVD, using the StreetMap address locator and finding a route.
 Exercise 2 shows how you can convert the compressed StreetMap data to a shapefile or geodatabase feature class.
-Exercise 3 shows how to use the Find Route function in StreetMap.
+Exercise 3 will show you how to create an address locator in an ArcSDE® geodatabase.
+Exercise 4 shows how to use the Find Route function in StreetMap.